lihaoyi/mill-1/javapro.md

 Not only is the de-compiled code missing all javadoc and comments and other niceties, but there is a more fundamental problem: the code is a simple _getter_ and _setter_!
-All you know is that _someone_ is _setting_ this mutable variable, and _someone_ is _getting_ it, but these could be happening anywhere in the huge Gradle codebase.
+All you know is that _someone_ is _setting_ this mutable variable, and _someone_ is _getting_ it, but these could be happening anywhere in the huge Gradle codebase, any of the third-party plugins you use, or anywhere in your own code.
+Although your IDE nominally lets you _jump to definition_ in your Gradle build files, in practice it often isn't helpful in figuring out where the values actually come from.

-While the Gradle example above is in Groovy, the experience with Gradle Kotlin is similar.
+While the Gradle example above is in Groovy, the experience with Gradle Kotlin is similar, despite Kotlin being a language with excellent IDE support in most other scenarios.

 The reason there is untapped potential here is that this is _not_ the IDE experience that someone expects from a JVM project!
 If I open a random Java file in any Java project, I expect